opendatamesh-initiative/odm-specification-dpdescriptor/GOVERNANCE.md

 # Data Product Descriptor Governance Guide

-*Work in progress*

 The Data Product Descriptor Specification (DPDS) is a project of the [Open Data Mesh Initiative (ODMI)](https://initiative.opendatamesh.org/).

-This document explains how the project is run.
+This document explains how the DPDS Project is run.

-Governance rules described hereafter will continue to evolve as the community and project change.
+Governance rules described hereafter will continue to evolve as the community and DPDS Project change.

 # Roles and Responsibilities

 ## Technical Steering Committee
-The Technical Steering Committee (TSC) is the sole entity authorized to make decisions regarding changes to the specification or governance rules outlined in this document.
+The Technical Steering Committee (TSC) is the sole entity authorized to make decisions regarding changes to the specification or its governance.

 ### Responsibilities
 The TSC is responsable of: